agorum/albert-ai-website-chat/README.md

             closeLabel: 'Close window',
             reloadLabel: 'Restart',
             initialMessage: 'Hello!
 Great to see you.
 What can ALBERT | AI explain today?',
+            inputPlaceholder: 'Type your message here...',
             consentPrompt:
-              'Before we start, please read our privacy notice and confirm your consent.',
+              'Before we start, please read our **privacy notice** and confirm your consent.',
             consentAcceptLabel: 'Accept',
             consentDeclineLabel: 'Decline',
             consentDeclinedMessage: